babusid/babusid/README.md

 - 🌱Some things I'm currently using:
   - Java
   - C/C++
-  - React JS
-  - MongoDB
+  - UNIX / Linux
   - Python
+  - NumPy, Scikit-Learn, PyTorch ...
 - :brain: Other things I've used in the past:
+  - MongoDB
+  - React JS
   - ReduxJS
   - React Native
   - Javascript